confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 <br>

 1. Confluent Cloud Account
-    - Sign-up for an account [here](https://www.confluent.io/confluent-cloud/tryfree/)
+    - Sign-up for a Confluent Cloud account [here](https://www.confluent.io/confluent-cloud/tryfree/)
     - Once you have signed up and logged in, click on the menu icon at the upper right hand corner, click on "Billing & payment", then enter payment details under “Payment details & contacts”.
 A screenshot of the billing UI is included below.

     > **Note:** You will create resources during this workshop that will incur costs.
 When you sign up for a Confluent Cloud account, you will get up to $200 per month deducted from your Confluent Cloud statement for the first three months.
 This will cover the cost of resources created during the workshop.